 - Take the power of 10 the same as the number of digits right to the decimal point e.
 102 = 100

 - Multiply both numerator and denominator by 100.

-As we know decimals is nothing but another form of expressing fractions having 10 as its base.
+As we know decimals are nothing but another form of expressing fractions having 10 as its base.
 We can express above examples as a fraction and can multiply and divide it as a fraction.
 Multiplication and division of decimals by numbers that have powers of 10 is easier than that by a whole number.
 Rules for multiplication and division of decimal numbers by 10, 100 and 1000: